Henkoglobin/lazylualinq/README.md

 - __`linq`__.
 While you can use any name you wish to import the LazyLuaLinq module (via `local linq = require("lazylualinq")`), we'll assume that the name used is `linq`.
 - __Sequences__.
 All operations that LazyLuaLinq implements are performed on sequences.
 If you're familiar with C#'s Linq, a sequence is functionally equivalent to an `IEnumerable<T>` (or Java's `Stream<T>`).
 This document may refer to sequences by other names, such as `streams` or `iterables`.
-    - As an implementation detail, _sequences_ in LazyLuaLinq are just empty tables with a metatable whose `__index` is set to `linq`.
-If you need to check whether something is a sequence, you can conveniently use `linq.isLinq(something)` for that, so you should never really have to inspect the metatable yourself.
+    - As an implementation detail, _sequences_ in LazyLuaLinq are just (usually) empty tables with a metatable whose `__index` is set to `linq`.
+If you need to check whether `something` is a sequence, you can conveniently use `linq.isLinq(something)` for that, so you should never really have to inspect the metatable yourself.
 - __Lazy evaluation__.
 LazyLuaLinq will iterate sequences _lazily_, i.e. it will only advance on a sequence if strictly necessary.
 Note that some operators do require full evaluation of the whole sequence.
 - __String Lambdas__.
 LazyLuaLinq makes heavy use of anonymous functions, as they are required to pass transformation logic to the operators.
 Some languages, such as C#, have a shorter form to specify simple anonymous functions, called lambdas: